 As of December 31, 2008 and 2007, management concluded that there was no other-than-temporary impairment in its investment securities portfolio.
 The unrealized losses in the Corporation's investments in U.S. and P.R.
 Government agencies and subdivisions were caused by changes in market interest rates.
 All U.S. and P.R.
 Government agencies securities are investment grade, as rated by major rating agencies.
 The contractual terms of these investments do not permit the issuer to settle the securities at a price less than the face value of the investment.
-Since the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, the Corporation does not consider these investments at a discount relative to their face amount, and the contractual cash flows of these investments are guaranteed by an agency of the U.S. government or by other government-sponsored corporations.
+Since the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, the Corporation does not consider these investments to be other-than-temporarily impaired at December 31, 2008 and 2007.
+The unrealized losses in the Corporation's investment in mortgage-backed securities were also caused by changes in market interest rates.
+The Corporation purchased these investments at a discount relative to their face amount, and the contractual cash flows of these investments are guaranteed by an agency of the U.S. government or by other government-sponsored corporations.
 Accordingly, it is expected that the securities will be settled at a price not less than the amortized cost of the Corporation's investment.
-The decline in market value is attributable to changes in interest rates and not credit quality and since the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, the Corporations.
-Accordingly, it is expected that the securities will be settled at a price not less than the amortized cost of the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, the Corporation has the ability and intent to bold these investments until a recovery of fair value, which may be maturity, the Corporation has the ability and intent to bold these investments until a recovery of fair value, which may be maturity, the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be ma
+The decline in market value is attributable to changes in interest rates and not credit quality and since the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, the Corporation has the ability and intent to hold these investments until a price not less than the amortized cost of the Corporation's investment.
+The decline in market value is attributable to changes in interest rates and not credit quality and since the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, the Corporation does not consider these investments to be other-than-temporarily impaired at December 31, 2008